Call for Applications: 2022-2023 Awards Supported by the San Antonio Nathan Shock Center

 The projects should utilize one or more Cores of the Center.
 Projects that propose creative uses of more than one Core are encouraged.
 Center Cores and their capabilities are listed below and at https://nathanshock.barshop.uthscsa.edu

 - Aging Animal Models and Longevity Assessment Core.
-Core Leader: Jim Nelson, Ph.D.; Core Co-Leader: Adam Salmon, Ph.D.
+Core Leader: Jim Nelson, PhD (email@example.com); Core Co-Leader: Adam Salmon, PhD (firstname.lastname@example.org).
 This Core plays a crucial role in helping investigators establish whether aging has been altered in their animal models.
 The Core maintains and monitors aging colonies of new and established rodent models, determines longevity, and distributes these animals to investigators for basic research on aging.
-The core also supports projects using other animal models, including common marmosets, to investigate cellular and molecular mechanisms that modulate the rate of aging.
+The Core also supports projects using other animal models, including common marmosets, to investigate cellular and molecular mechanisms that modulate the rate of aging.

 - Analytical Pharmacology and Drug Evaluation Core.
-Core Leader: Martin Javors, Ph.D.; Core Co-Leader: Marisa Lopez-Cruzan, Ph.D.; Core Co-Leader: Brett Ginsburg, Ph.D.
+Core Leader: Brett Ginsburg, PhD (email@example.com); Core Co-Leader: Marisa Lopez-Cruzan, PhD (firstname.lastname@example.org).
 This Core seeks to facilitate the application of new and existing drugs to aging and age-related disease studies by investigators in San Antonio and nationwide.
 The core promotes this objective by developing bioanalytical assays for drugs, and offers pharmacologic expertise to optimize the form, dosage, and dosing frequency of drugs.
 The Core can take a drug that your lab is interested in testing in an aging-related project and develop an assay for the drug in blood and tissues and perform preliminary studies on its availability from food.

 - Integrated Physiology of Aging Core.
-Core Leader: Nicolas Musi, M.D.; Core Co-Leader: Veronica Galvan, Ph.D.; Core Co-Leader: Elizabeth Fernandez, Ph.D.
+Core Leader: Nicolas Musi, MD (email@example.com); Core Co-Leader: Elizabeth Fernandez, PhD (firstname.lastname@example.org).
 This Core supports the overall mission of the San Antonio Nathan Shock Center to enable research that aims to expand our understanding of mechanisms of aging and of age-associated disease.
-The Core provides intellectual and instrumental/technical services to the scientific community on the selection and performance of functional assays in rodents that aim to increase our knowledge about mechanisms that control age-related changes in function at the tissue, organ, and whole body levels, in the context of normal aging and in relation to age-related diseases.
+The Core provides intellectual and instrumental/technical services to the scientific community on the selection and performance of functional assays in rodents that aim to increase our knowledge about mechanisms that control age-related changes in function at the tissue, organ, and whole-body levels, in the context of normal aging and in relation to age-related diseases.
 We provide expertise and assistance to investigators with an interest in aging-related questions in the design and execution, as well as data analysis and interpretation on experimental measures.
 For a list of assays that the Core can perform, please see the web site.

 - Pathology Core.
-Core Leader: Yuji Ikeno, M.D., Ph.D.; Core Co-Leader: Gene Hubbard, D.V.M., M.S.
+Core Leader: Yuji Ikeno, MD, PhD (email@example.com).
 Age-related pathology increases exponentially with advancing age and is largely responsible for age-related morbidity as well as mortality.
 This Core provides pathological information to investigators with insight into the potential biological/molecular mechanisms of the intervention under study.
 The Core can perform routine histological processing and analysis of rodent tissues as well as more specialized immunohistological and histochemical assays.
 For details see web site.

 - Your NIH Biosketch and the Biosketches of any proposed collaborators.

-- A budget is not initially required.
-If your proposal is selected for further consideration, a budget will be developed based on a power analysis of the number of samples, animals, etc., that will be needed for the successful development of your project.
-The budget will be used for internal planning purposes only.
-Costs of the entire project, including purchase of animals and their housing, will be borne by the San Antonio Shock Center.
-Some parts of the project may be more appropriately performed in the applicant’s lab, in which case it will be expected that the PI will bear the cost of those studies.
+Costs of the entire project, including purchase of animals and their housing at San Antonio, will be borne by the San Antonio Shock Center.
+Some parts of the project may be more appropriately performed in the applicant’s lab, in which case it will be expected that the PI will bear the cost of that part of the studies.

-Send applications to: Peter J. Hornsby, Ph.D., Research Development Core Leader, San Antonio Nathan Shock Center (firstname.lastname@example.org).
+Send questions to: Peter J. Hornsby, PhD, Research Development Core Leader, San Antonio Nathan Shock Center (firstname.lastname@example.org).